The indie-friendly, privacy-respecting ad network

-Earn from free users, promote your app, or do both without creepy ad-tech baggage.
+Earn from free users.
+Promote your app.
+Skip the creepy ad-tech baggage.

 Read the announcement post →

-Indie apps advertising indie appsOne labeled ad slotBook next weekClean upgrade pathNo cross-app tracking
+Indie apps advertising indie appsOne labeled slotWeekly pricingBuilt-in upgrade pathNo cross-app tracking

-One static ad, one clear CTA, and no extra junk around it.
-The format stays visible without taking over the app.
+One static ad, one clear CTA, and no junk around it.
+Visible enough to work, restrained enough to belong in the app.

 Guild Ads example showing a real ad placement at the bottom of a live iPhone app screen

-Not placeholder numbers.
-This is the current advertiser count plus trailing 7-day publisher reach, summed within each app.
+These are live network numbers: current advertiser count and trailing 7-day publisher reach, summed within each app.

 Advertisers